Pima County urges Tucson schools to hold off on hybrid learning options

 The state, however, also urges school leaders to consult with local health departments as the best source of information on local coronavirus conditions.

-Pima County has additional metrics in both hospital and public health capacity, which officials are urging school leaders to consider prior to moving to the hybrid phase.
+Pima County has additional metrics in both hospital and public-health capacity, which officials are urging school leaders to consider before moving to the hybrid phase.
 And right now, those benchmarks continue to be concerning, said Pima County Chief Medical Officer Dr. Francisco García in a Thursday morning letter to local school leaders.

 García said the county is concerned with the mounting number of cases at the University of Arizona.